Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 One of his ideas involved damming a river some distance from the village, which of course he decided needed showing *right now.* Tilly found herself suddenly riding on the edge of terror as he *flung* them both through the trees at what felt like a suicidally insane pace, making ten meter leaps across the canopy look as easy as stepping across a puddle.

 She definitely could have done without the leap down.
-Tilly didn’t know exactly how high up they were when he flung them out of the tree, but it was high enough she couldn’t see the ground in the gloom, and had just enough time to realize the impact was going to be...jarring.
+Tilly didn’t know exactly how high up they were when he flung them out of the tree, but it was high enough she couldn’t see the ground in the gloom, and had just enough time to realize the impact was going to be... jarring.

 It was.
 Vemik’s ridiculous strength kept her safe, with her head palmed safely in the crook of his thick neck and his tail inescapably wrapping the rest of her up.
 Nonetheless, nothing she had ever felt before shook quite so hard.
 They bounced on impact too, so there was another hit, much less violent, followed immediately by another.
 He pulled up to a stop and without even a moment of adjustment, charged over to what he wanted to show.